kristiantm/polis_vilde_ideer/RAILWAY_DEPLOYMENT.md

 3. **Port Issues**:
    - Make sure `PORT` is set to 5000
-   - Check that the port is exposed in docker-compose
+   - Check that the port is exposed in Dockerfile

 4. **Domain Issues**:
    - Verify all domain-related environment variables are set correctly
    - Check that `RAILWAY_PUBLIC_DOMAIN` is available

-5. **Memory Issues**:
-   - Railway has memory limits; consider using minimal deployment for testing
-   - Monitor resource usage in Railway dashboard
+5. **Health Check Failures**:
+   - The health check looks for `/api/v3/status` endpoint
+   - Make sure the server is starting correctly
+   - Check server logs for any startup errors

 ### Logs and Monitoring